 In some cases, lifelong drops for diseases like glaucoma are a thing of the past.
 For instance, a two-minute in-office procedure can dissolve debris in the eye drain, like unclogging a bathtub drain, to relieve damaging pressure.

 Best of all, insurance usually covers these procedures.

 “It’s so much better when we can take treatment out of the hands of our patients,” says Bellotte MD.
 “People forget to put the drops in, and sometimes people put off buying drops that can cost $90 a month.”

-West Boca Eye is stuffed to the gills with this technology because of Bellotte MD’s dual passion for science and medicine.
+West Boca Eye Center is stuffed to the gills with this technology because of Bellotte MD’s dual passion for science and medicine.
 He deeply cares for patients by ensuring he’s giving them the most advanced care.

 This techno-geek persona has made him a thought leader in advanced research, surgical techniques, treatments and diagnostic technology.
 He’s often called upon to share his expert opinion with his peers at speaking engagements.
 Currently, he serves as an expert ophthalmology consultant for Medicare’s physician quality of care review board.